penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/04-add-parameters-to-tools.md

 action picture
 chat interaction picture

-This agent can only determine weather in Seattle because the "Location" field in "Get current weather" action is always set to Seattle.
-Even if the user requests data about a different city, the platform does not allow the agent to
+This agent can only determine weather in Seattle because the "Location" field in "Get current weather" action is static.
+Even if the user requests data about a different city, the platform will not allow this tool to be called differently.

+Static parameters have their place, but let's see how to allow the LLM to handle requests like "What is the weather in Paris?"

 Parameterizing tools (both LLM-generated & static)